 I feel a little guilty.
 I know there are literally thousands of you out there who keep an eye on this site to find out and read analysis on what is happening at Louisiana College.
-But.
-I haven’t written on the subject in a couple of weeks.
+But, I haven’t written on the subject in a couple of weeks.
 Part of that is that there hasn’t been any pressing new news.
-Part of it is that I has personal obligations that pulled me away from this blog for the last week or so.
+Part of it is that I have personal obligations that pulled me away from here for the last week or so.
 The biggest part though is that I needed some mental space.
 The last several years of my life have been difficult.
 It hasn’t all been because of LC.
-There have been some family issues and healthy issues with the kids.
+There have been some family issues and health issues with the kids.
 But, the events in the Spring of 2011 at LC marked that turn.
 Some of the consequences I will be paying for a while still.
-Loosing a house has long-term effects and I still owe my lawyer money.
+Losing a house has long-term effects and I still owe my lawyer money.
 He’s been understanding and once I am working full-time again I should be able to resume payments.
 But, it stings.
 Partly it stings because there was talk last year by some on the board that LC needed to make restitution to people like me by paying the legal fees we incurred by standing against Dr. Aguillard.
-But,that never happened.
-In stead of the board (many of whom are pastors) standing for right and truth they chose to follow the lead of LBC Executive Director David Hankins and back Aguillard despite all the evidence against him.
+But, that never happened.
+Instead of the board (many of whom are pastors) standing for right and truth they chose to follow the lead of LBC Executive Director David Hankins and back Aguillard despite all the evidence against him.

 Last April’s Louisiana College Board of Trustees meeting was D-Day and the side of truth lost.

 Yet, there is a chance again for the board to do right.
 The evidence has continued to mount against Aguillard.
 But, more importantly (sadly) there has been a political turn.
 There are multiple confirmed reports of a rift between Aguillard and Hankins.
-Of course this has nothing to do with the multiple ethical, moral, and legal issues surrounding Aguillard, Hankins could over look all those things.
-But, Hankins could not overlook Aguillard speaking ill of he and his son.
+Of course, this has nothing to do with the multiple ethical, moral, and legal issues surrounding Aguillard, Hankins could overlook all those things.
+But, Hankins could not overlook Aguillard speaking ill of him and his son.
 So, the most influential voice in Louisiana Baptist politics has reportedly turned against his former ally.
-By all accounts Aguillard only retained his job last year because Hankins rallied support by reportedly putting a great deal of pressure on the pastors on the board.
+By all accounts, Aguillard only retained his job last year because Hankins rallied support by reportedly putting a great deal of pressure on the pastors on the board.
 Hankins single-handedly saved the job of a college president that some are calling “the worst college president in the country.”